 Construction Dispute Law in Hawaii

-Because of the large cost in time and money involved, litigation in Kihei, Hawaii is regarded a last resort.
+Because of the large cost in time and money involved, litigation in Kaneohe, Hawaii is considered a last resort.
 However, in rare cases, it does become necessary.

-Examples of Construction Disputes That Might Lead to Litigation in Kihei, Hawaii
+Examples of Construction Disputes That Might Lead to Litigation in Kaneohe, Hawaii

 Delays in Construction: Delays are frequently points of contention between contractors and landowners.
 Contracts sometimes have clauses which explicitly state that the project needs to be completed by a certain date, or penalties will be imposed on the contractor (reduced payments, for example).
 However, if the contract doesn't contain such built-in remedies, or one party refuses to abide by them, litigation may be necessary.
 If a contractor causes a delay that it could have prevented, it will typically be liable to the landowner for any harm resulting from it.

 Disputes over construction delays or defects can be extremely taxing.
-Therefore, getting an efficient Kihei, Hawaii real estate attorney might mean the difference between success or failure in your business ventures.
+Therefore, getting an efficient Kaneohe, Hawaii real estate attorney might mean the difference between success or failure in your business ventures.